 Although it’s a nice number to drop into conversations from time to time, it remains, of course, an arbitrary milestone.
-There are enough people with a much longer career in the industry, and I am proud to count some of them among my friends.
+There are enough people with a much longer career in the industry.

 But arbitrary or not, it’s a good opportunity to reflect.
 I like to think that I’ve managed to keep learning and growing, and that, with time, I am slowly managing to make new mistakes instead of just repeating old ones.
 I’ve found that delivering good work doesn’t become easier with time, but I’ve mostly grown used to the difficulty.

 Today’s date also means that I moved away from my native Netherlands 20 years ago.
 I have now lived more than half of my life abroad.
 Is that meaningful?
 I don’t know.
 It has definitely changed me.